-If your application is unsuccessful, we will give you an opportunity to discuss the outcome with us.
+If you are unsuccessful, we will give you an opportunity to discuss the outcome with us.
 Feedback provided regarding an unsuccessful application may be incorporated into a new application in any future funding batches.

 10. Successful grant applications

 10.1.
 The grant agreement